 Como Golf Course has almost 7 km of groomed cross country ski trails, including a 1.7 km lighted trail for night skiing that’s great for beginners.
 The 5 km loop over hill and dale is more challenging.
 No ski pass is required and rental equipment is available at the Como Park Ski Chalet.
 Here’s the trail map.

-Fort Snelling has great cross country ski trails and snowshoe trails, very convenient to both Minneapolis and St. Paul residents and visitors.
-About 12 miles total, the trails are split between:
+Fort Snelling State Park has great cross country ski trails and snowshoe trails, very convenient to both Minneapolis and Saint Paul residents and visitors.
+With about 12 miles total, the trails are split between:

-- Groomed multi-use for skiing, snowshoeing and winter hiking (skiers only in the tracks)
+- Groomed multi-use for skiing, fat tire biking, snowshoeing and winter hiking (skiers only in the tracks, please)

 - Ungroomed multi-use for skiing, snowshoeing and winter hiking

-Snowshoe rentals are available from the Park Office (which is different than the Visitor Center).
+Snowshoe rentals are available from the Park Office (which is different from the Visitor Center).
 Ski rentals are not available.
-A Minnesota Ski Pass is required.
+A Minnesota Ski Pass is required, which you can buy at the Park Office.
 Here’s the Fort Snelling winter map.

 Grass Lake (Shoreview)

-The City of St. Paul maintains 3.5 km of groomed cross country ski trails at Highland that are great for beginning and intermediate skiers.
+The City of Saint Paul maintains 3.5 km of groomed cross country ski trails at Highland 9 Golf Course that are great for beginning and intermediate skiers.
 Both classic and skate skiers are welcome.
 No rental equipment is available and no ski pass is needed.
 Here’s the trail map.

 Maplewood Nature Center (Maplewood)

 Maplewood Nature Center’s 1.5 mile trail is open to snowshoers and winter hikers in the snowy months.
 You’ll walk through scenic woods and frozen wetlands.
-No PDF map is available online.
+There are no rentals available.
+Here’s Maplewood’s year-round map.

 Tamarack Nature Center (White Bear Township)